ccaudek/snakemake_playground/README.md

-# Snakemake workflow: snakemake_playground
+# Snakemake workflow: snakemake playground

 [![Snakemake](https://img.shields.io/badge/snakemake-≥6.12.3-brightgreen.svg)](https://snakemake.bitbucket.io)

-This is a simple example of a Snakemake workflow using R.
+This is a simple example of a Snakemake workflow using R. The text in this README has been copied from various sources, especially from the official Snakemake documentation.

-Insert your code into the respective folders, i.e. `scripts`, `rules`, and `envs`.
-Define the entry point of the workflow in the `Snakefile` and the main configuration in the `config.yaml` file.

 ## Authors

 * Corrado Caudek (@ccaudek)

-## Notes

-This README contains the notes that I found useful while studying Snakemake.
-The text has been copied from various sources, especially from the official Snakemake documentation.

 ## Introduction